Asgaros/asgaros-forum/readme.txt

 = I want help to translate Asgaros Forum =
 You can help to translate Asgaros Forum on this site:
 [https://translate.wordpress.org/projects/wp-plugins/asgaros-forum](https://translate.wordpress.org/projects/wp-plugins/asgaros-forum).
+= Please approve my translations =
-Please contact me in the forums if you want to be a Project Translation Editor (PTE) for a language.
+Please contact me in the forums if you added translations for a new language and you want to become a Project Translation Editor (PTE) for a language.
+I cant approve most of the translations as a non-native speaker.
 = Which hooks are available =
 * asgarosforum_after_post_author
 * asgarosforum_after_thread_submit